It's a life skill now, so you've got to know how to do it properly.

-There are a few things in life that everyone over the age of 16 should be able to do: cook a few decent meals, navigate a new city without Google Maps, enjoy a hangover, and, bear with me here, send a decent sext.
+There are a few things in life that everyone over the age 16 should be able to do: cook a few decent meals, navigate a new city without Google Maps, enjoy a hangover and – bear with me here – send a decent sext.
 Anyone who thinks they'll be able to track down The One without knowing how to turn their phone into an object of lust has another thing coming.
-Sexting is practically a requirement for living in the 21st century, no longer the reserve of predatory creeps or girls who give HJs to exchange students, being able to communicate just how horny you are over iMessage or Snapchat is a life skill, and you're going to have to learn how to do it.
+Sexting is practically a requirement for living in the 21st century, no longer the reserve of predatory footballers or girls who HJ exchange students, being able to communicate just how horny you are over iMessage or snapchat is a life skill and you're going to have to learn how to do it.

 DON'T GET AHEAD OF YOURSELF

 If you’re just starting out, three to four words are all you need.
-A length limit forces you to get straight to the point and eliminates the possibility of embarrassing yourself by using adjectives like “pulsing,” which makes your pussy or dick sound like the still-beating heart of a butchered mammal.
-I guess if you were really fucking twee, you could imagine your sext as the 21st-century equivalent of a candy love heart, but instead of "Fax Me" you’re writing, "I wanna fuck you in a bodega."
+A length limit forces you to get straight to the point and eliminates the possibility of embarrassing yourself by using adjectives like “pulsing”, which makes your pussy or dick sound like the still-beating heart of a butchered mammal.
+I guess if you were really fucking twee, you could imagine your sext as the 21st century equivalent of a candy love heart, but instead of "Fax Me" you’re writing: "I wanna fuck you in a cornershop".
 If you’re still nervous or super stuck, just mash a bunch of buttons as though overwhelmed with desire.
 Or, IDK, hold the phone against your underwear and type with your pubic bone.
-"Asdaoh23rghhsdhudffffffffff."
+"Asdaoh23rghhsdhudffffffffff".
 That sounds lustful, right?

-It’s 2013, and I know you’re not typing out every letter individually on your Motorola Razr, but Y R U choosin 2 talk lik a tween?
+It’s 2013 and I know you’re not typing out every letter individually on your Motorola Razr, so Y RU choosin 2 talk lik a tween?
 Who culd eva b trnd on by dis??
 No one wants to be deciphering your sexual hieroglyphics when they could be quietly shifting in their lecture seat so the seam of their jeans hits things just right.
-“RU horny” is the text-message equivalent of giving someone a wedgy as a flirting tactic.
-It also implies there's a 14-year-old on the other end of the phone, which, again, is not ideal in this situation.
+“RU horny” is the text message equivalent of giving someone a wedgy as a flirting tactic.
+It also implies there's a 14-year old on the other end of the phone, which, again, is not ideal in this situation.

 WATCH YOUR VISUALS